ash-shell/travis-buildpack/README.md

 # Ash Travis Buildpack

-This project contains the Buildfile to add to a `.travis.yml` file to easily get an Ash module set up on [Travis CI](https://travis-ci.org/).
+This project contains a `Buildfile` and a `.travis.yml` file to easily get an Ash module set up on [Travis CI](https://travis-ci.org/).

 ## Getting Started